sfosc/sfosc/content/business-models/as-a-service.md

 ### What kind of monetization is possible?

-It it's most pure form, such as Discourse, the software is always 100% free.
+In its most pure form, such as Discourse, the software is always 100% free.
 That means that, while there is often a single company offering it as a service, the community itself is free to do so as well.